ikr/react-room-occupancy-input/README.md

 ## Internationalization

-To translate the component, please pass `messages` property to component.
+To translate the component, please pass `messages` property.
 Where `messages` it's an object with following format:

 ```js